 How to Sample

-1. Purchase a roll of Scotch-brand MultiTask tape from an office supply store.
-Don’t use Magic tape, because light from the microscope won’t go through cloudy tape, and your samples might be useless.
+1. Purchase a roll of Walgreen’s or Walmart’s store-brand tape.
+If not close to either, try Dollar General’s tape.
+Don’t use Magic, Satin, or Invisible tape, because light from the microscope won’t go through cloudy tape, and your samples might be useless.
 Do not use packing tape, because it may be too strong to separate from the plastic bag.

 2. Take about a 3” piece of tape and hold the ends with the thumb and finger of one hand.
 The sticky side of the tape faces away from you.